Protecting Customers from Phishing Scams

 DURING-TRANSACTION

-With SMS compromised, email authentication was introduced, offering better security as sender verification and spam filters block most phishing attempts, ensuring only authenticated emails reach recipients.
+Email authentication replaced SMS, using sender verification and spam filters to block phishing and ensure only verified emails reach recipients.

 Fig: Customers must authenticate via email to complete transaction